hcapati/what-is-scene-it/README.md

 # What is Scene It?
 Project

 Trivia game web application to test user knowledge.
-Second Propject to demonstrate knowledge of technologies: React, Redux, Javascript, Restful APIs, JSON, HTML, CSS, Bootstrap, and Moqups.
+Second Project to demonstrate knowledge of technologies: React, Redux, Javascript, Restful APIs, JSON, HTML, CSS, Bootstrap, and Moqups.

 Creators of the project: [Alejandro Ozai](https://github.com/FireLordOzai01) and Heather Capati.